 Archaeological Wonders Of The Mortuary Temple of Khufu

-The Great Pyramid was built on a vast base of 230.37 meters and its height was 146.6 meters.
-The total structure was made of a huge amount of limestone blocks and it is assumed that approximately 2,300,000 stone blocks were used in completing this grand structure.
-Like all other pyramids, this pyramid was also comprised of the King’s burial chamber, Queen’s burial chamber, a mortuary temple, valley temple and a causeway; all enclosed by a strong limestone wall.
+The Great Pyramid was built on a vast base of 230.37 meters, and its height was 146.6 meters.
+The total structure was made of a huge amount of limestone blocks, and it is assumed that approximately 2,300,000 stone blocks were used in completing this grand structure.
+Like all other pyramids, this pyramid was also comprised of the King’s burial chamber, Queen’s burial chamber, a mortuary temple, a valley temple, and a causeway, all enclosed by a strong limestone wall.
 The mortuary temple was built on the eastern side of the pyramid complex.
-It consists of a big courtyard of rectangular shape, coated with the black basalt paving that was more than 50 meters wide.
+It consisted of a big courtyard of rectangular shape, coated with black basalt paving that was more than 50 meters wide.

 The chambers surrounding this open space have been mostly ruined over the course of time, and now only a few relics with certain images of the local festivals can be seen.
 According to the inscriptions, the pillars and the porches were built of red granite, while the ceiling was made of white limestone; though almost nothing of this temple is found intact now.
 It is now assumed that an 810-meter-long causeway earlier connected the mortuary temple to the valley temple of this pyramid, though now almost nothing of it is left to be seen now.
 The ruined valley temple most probably lies under the soil of the village of Nazlet es-Simman, which could not be excavated till now.
 The mortuary temple leads to the King’s burial chamber, which remains in the best condition in this pyramid.
 The three smaller pyramids, built on the same premises, are in much better condition.
 These pyramids were constructed for preserving the memories of Khufu’s mother, Hetepheres I, and his wives, Meritites I and Henutsen.